300-page iPhone bill: Company

 AT&T Mobility, the mobile phone service provider for the iPhone said through spokesman Mark Siegel that the size of this bill was exceptional.
 "We're not sending lots of boxed bills to customers," he told USA Today.
-He said that the billing is the same for all AT&T mobile users, but the popularity and functionality of the iPhone gave it new visibility.
-"It's no different than with any other bill for any other device or any other service that we offer."
+He said that the billing is the same for all AT&T mobile users, but the popularity and functionality of the iPhone gave it new visibility, claiming "It's no different than with any other bill for any other device or any other service that we offer."

 Later, on August 18, AT&T issued a statement saying: "Our customers have the option of receiving a bill that is detail-free.
 Also, we have for years encouraged our customers to switch to online billing because it is convenient, secure, and environmentally friendly."
 Then, on August 22, AT&T announced via text message to iPhone users that it was removing itemized detail from paper bills.
 Ezarik responded, "Looks like they may have got the message," in response to AT&T's action.
 Company spokeswoman Lauren Garner claimed public reaction was not the reason for the company's switch from detailed to summary billing, saying, "This was something we planned all along."

 Industry

 AT&T may not have anticipated the downstream effects of iPhone customers' high data usage.

 Internet reporter Dana Blankenhorn stated that the size of the bill illustrated a problem with the telephone companies' "event based" or connection-oriented business model and used it to argue for open spectrum in a radio frequency spectrum auction in the U.S. scheduled for 2008.
 He contrasted how telephone billing considers every action a separately billable event, while the Internet model is based on a flat fee for best-effort delivery in connectionless mode transmission.

-The information technology magazine Computerworld reported on the incident, saying the company's "extraordinarily detailed billing process resulted in some users receiving bills that ran dozens or even hundreds of pages long."
+The information technology magazine Computerworld reported on the incident, saying the company's "extraordinarily detailed billing process resulted in some users receiving bills that ran "dozens or even hundreds of pages long".
 It published the gaffe in its list of "Technology's 10 Most Mortifying Moments".